-Alex W. Rodriguez is a writer, improviser, trombonist and PhD candidate in Ethnomusicology at UCLA, where his current research focuses on jazz clubs around the world and the creative improvised music communities that surround them.
-Drawing from ethnographic case studies in three countries, this research will be included in his doctoral dissertation, “Making Jazz Space: Listening For Creative Music Practice in California, Chile, and Siberia” under the direction of Steven Loza, Robin Kelley, David MacFadyen, James Newton, and Timothy Taylor.
-It is based on fieldwork research conducted in Los Angeles, California from 2012-2016, Santiago, Chile from 2015-2016, and Novosibirsk, Siberia in fall 2016.
+Alex W. Rodriguez is a writer, improviser, and trombonist.
+He recently completed a PhD in Ethnomusicology at UCLA, where his research focused on jazz clubs around the world and the creative improvised music communities that surround them.
+It was based on fieldwork research conducted in Los Angeles, California from 2012-2016, Santiago, Chile from 2015-2016, and Novosibirsk, Siberia in fall 2016.

 Growing up in Portland, OR, he took up the trumpet at age 10 and switched to the euphonium two years later.
 His developing interest in jazz and his work with Portland-area trombonist and educator Ben Medler led him to the trombone shortly thereafter.
 In 2001, he was a part of Medler’s first Portland Youth Jazz Orchestra, which has grown into a pillar of the Portland jazz education community.

 From July through December of 2005, Alex lived in Santiago, Chile, where he performed with jazz musicians in Chile, Argentina and Bolivia.
 Performances included his participation in the 6th annual Trombonanza trombone festival, and gigs with Los Andes Big Band at LaPaz Festijazz and El Club de Jazz de Santiago.